carloshrabelo/tvmaze/README.md

 ## Run application

-Before running the application you will need to create a `.env` file in the project root, you can rename `.env.sample` without needing to make any changes
+Before running the application you will need to create a `.env.development` file in the project root, you can rename `.env.development.sample` without needing to make any changes

 ### Dev